droans/mass_queue/README.md

 This option will then return a new attribute for these queue items labeled `local_image_encoded`.
 Custom cards can then utilize this in their code in place of the image URL.

+## I would like to sponsor you/the card and/or pay to add a new feature!

+While I appreciate it, I am not going to accept any funding.

+When someone funds development, there's often an implied belief that the card will keep being developed or the maintainer will provide new projects.
+I want to be able to drop development on this card when I feel that it is complete.
+I do not want people to feel misled, cheated, or that I should prioritize their wants over anything else.
+This card is something I created for myself

 ### WARNINGS

 * This is not a cure-all and should not be enabled unless you need it.